betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram.md

 ## About Our Fellows Program

+The main goals of the BSSw Fellows program is to foster and promote practices, processes and tools to improve developer productivity and software sustainability for scientific codes.
+We also anticipate accumulating a growing community of BSSw Fellowship alums who can serve as leaders, mentors and consultants to increase the visibility of productivity and sustainability in the pursuit of sceintific discovery.

 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
 We select three fellows per year.
 Each fellow is awarded up to $10,000 for an activity that promotes better scientific software.
 Activities can include organizing a workshop, preparing a tutorial, or creating content to engage the scientific software community.

-A BSSW Fellow receives funds for one year.
+BSSW Fellows receive funds through their respective institution for one year.
 We encourage BSSw Fellows to continue to serve the scientific software community as alums by helping select future classes of fellows and providing leadership in their communities.

 ## Become a BSSw Fellow

 Have something to share with the scientific software community?
 Have a passion to learn and teach others about better software?
 Apply for a BSSw Fellowship.
 Help the community and receive funding and recognition for your efforts.

 ## Who Should Apply